 A near enemy of appreciative joy might include exhilaration – an over-the-top feeling of exuberance about another’s happiness that really just serves to pacify our own sense of lack.
 Another near enemy might include pride – when we appreciate others’ success merely in how it reflects upon us.
 We can contrast this with the more obvious far enemies of appreciative joy, which might include jealousy (the fear that others will take what we perceive as ours) or envy (the resent-filled desire for what others have).

-Compassion has near enemies as well, which include pity, sympathy or despair.
-When we allow our sorrow about the sufferings of the world to overcome us, we can shut down and feel hopeless, preventing us from taking action.
+Compassion has near enemies as well, which include pity, sympathy, despair and something I call firefighting.
+When we allow our sorrow about the sufferings of the world to overcome us, we can shut down and feel hopeless, preventing us from taking action – or causing us to take unwise action.
 A sense of equality and interconnection accompanies true compassion, while pity arises from a view of the other as disadvantaged, unfortunate, separate, or less than in some way.
 These wrong views can perpetuate unhelpful habits and subtly undermine our efforts to benefit others.

 Sorrow is a near enemy to compassion and to love.
 It is borne of sensitivity and feels like empathy.
 But it can paralyze and turn us back inside with a sense that we can’t possibly make a difference… But compassion goes about finding the work that can be done.
 Love can’t help but stay present. ― Krista Tippett,